 In order to enable older associates to work and take active roles in production operations, we have been creating better, less physically stressful production lines for them.
-Efforts include setting up standards for the handling of heavy objects and a work environment that makes it easier for older associates to work, and improvement in processes in production lines using digital technologies.
+Efforts include setting up standards for the handling of heavy objects and a work environment that makes it easier for older associates to work, and improvement in processes in production lines using digital technologies

-Practical digital skills education for experienced associates
+Practical digital skills education for experienced asso

-■ Supporting Work-Life Balance
+Supporting Work-Life Balance

 We have been carrying out activities so that associates who are balancing work and family can work with higher motivation and pursue career development.
-Such activities mainly focus on enhancing systems to support a work-life balance and facilitating an understanding for maintaining a work-life balance.
+Such activi mainly focus on enhancing systems to support a workbalance and facilitating an understanding for maintaining work-life balance.

-As a result of these efforts, Toyota Industries received "Platinum Kurumin" certification and won a "Family-Friendly Company" award.
+As a result of these efforts, Toyota Industries receive "Platinum Kurumin" certification and won a "Family-Frier Company" award.